50 Cass Street

 Caron House is located in Caron Park, just beyond the parking lot at the corner of Cass Street and Musgrove Street.

-Guided tours will run throughout the day.
-Tours will be approximately 25 minutes in length with a maximum 10 guests.
+Guided tours will run casually throughout the afternoon.
 No registration required!

 Facilities at this location: